 Tricia S. Springer

-Tricia also has spent a substantial portion of her practice representing hospitals, physicians, and other health care professionals in the administrative arena as well as at both the trial and appellate levels.
+Tricia also has spent a substantial portion of her practice representing hospitals, physicians, and other health care professionals in the administrative arena and at both the trial and appellate levels.

 - Represented employers in grievance arbitrations and employment discrimination lawsuits.